MariallenaHax/Osyaberi-Endo/README.md

 # Osyaberi-Endo
-Endo audio can be played with the click of a button （Non-English support） URL is here. - https://mariallenahax.github.io/Osyaberi-Endo/
+Endo audio can be played with the click of a button （Non-English support）.
+URL is here. - https://mariallenahax.github.io/Osyaberi-Endo/